WillBrindle/prisma-occ/readme.md

 ```

 Note: this occurs 90% of the time for me but may need to run multiple times to get to occur.

+Full log when run with DEBUG="*" included in debug.txt